Aberdeen’s tech history

 Three, EE, O2 and Vodafone have near complete coverage of Aberdeen and surrounding areas for 3G mobile broadband.
 At minimum, that should give you speeds of “up to” 7.2Mb.
 For something a little quicker Three has upgraded some areas to its high speed 3G though there’s a gap in coverage in the centre around Aberdeen train station and a large area by the seafront ringed by Beach Boulevard, Esplanade and King Street.

-High speed 4G mobile broadband is available in Aberdeen from both EE and Three.
+High speed 4G mobile broadband is available in Aberdeen from all networks.
 EE has the most extensive 4G, blanketing central Aberdeen and reaching out to areas such as Danestone, Bucksburn, Woodside, Mannofield, Cove Bay and Torry.
-On Three there’s good indoor coverage around Victoria Park and the eastern end of King’s Gate and Tullos Industrial Estate.
-Surrounding these locations Three reports that 4G may only be available outdoors.

 But always check before buying!
 Mobile coverage can be unreliable even when you’re in an area with strong signal as buildings and other obstructions can reduce the strength.
 As well as the network coverage tools it’s always a good idea to check specific areas using a mobile phone, or just asking friends.